bnhmn/docs/github/release-notes-by-label/README.md

 | style        | A new code style was applied              | #1d76db      |
 | test         | Tests were enhanced or added              | #0e8a16      |

-## Set up the release.yaml file

 Copy the [release.yml](release.yml) file to `.github/release.yml` inside your GitHub repository.

-## Label your pull requests
+## How to Use

-Make some code changes, open a pull request and label it accordingly.
+* Make some code changes, open a pull request and label it accordingly.

-## Create a GitHub Release

-Create a new release at <https://github.com/[owner-name]/[repo-name]/releases/new>.
+* Create a new GitHub release at <https://github.com/[owner-name]/[repo-name]/releases/new>.

 ## Sample Output